Hello, beautiful soul.

 It’s not going to be easy.
 I, too, had my own episodes of “dark night of the soul”, and while they did not break me, they brought me to a place of helplessness, doubts, and fears.

-I though I was “odd”.
+The darkest night among them all, I began to think that I was “odd”.
 That I did not fit in.
 When I saw integrity breaches and called for accountability and reforms, I was described as a mere disruptor (in its negative context): that I was creating chaos.
 I was also described as “expecting utopia”, as if living a life of integrity is no longer the norm.
 That good men are not real anymore.
 That people who expect fairness, truth, honor, respect, and integrity are weirdos.

 In the darkness, one can see the Light